crh2302/java-soap-soap-service/README.md

 - getCheapest
 - getCostliest

-Credit for the design of this homework goes to Dean Gankop: https://www.linkedin.com/in/ganskop/
+Credit for the design of this homework goes to the professor Dean Gankop: https://www.linkedin.com/in/ganskop/